-Davis-Bacon Wage Requirements: The Davis Bacon and Related Acts (DBRA) requires all Contractors and Subcontractors performing work on federal or District of Columbia contracts or federally assisted contracts in excess of \$2,000 for construction, alteration, or repair (including painting and decorating) to pay their laborers and mechanics not less than the prevailing wage rates and fringe benefits for corresponding classes of laborers and mechanics employed on similar Projects in the area.
+Davis-Bacon Wage Requirements: The Davis Bacon and Related Acts (DBRA) requires all contractors and subcontractors performing work on federal or District of Columbia contracts or federally assisted contracts in excess of \$2,000 for construction, alteration, or repair (including painting and decorating) to pay their laborers and mechanics not less than the prevailing wage rates and fringe benefits for corresponding classes of laborers and mechanics employed on similar Projects in the area.
 The prevailing wage rates and fringe benefits are determined by the Secretary of Labor for inclusion in covered contracts.
-Contractors and Subcontractors on DBRA prime contracts in excess of \$150,000, or related DBRA contracts in excess of \$100,000, are also required, pursuant to the Contract Work Hours and Safety Standards Act, to pay laborers and mechanics one and one-half times their basic rates of pay for all hours over 40 worked on a covered contract in a workweek.
-For tribal Applicants where the Project is located on trust land, this requirement will not apply if the tribe has formally adopted through its Tribal Law a Tribally Determined Wage (TDW) and has provided HCD with 1) copy of the tribal resolution or ordinance adopting the TDW and 2) the methodology of how it determined the wage, pursuant to 25 U.S.C. § 1000.16 (e).
+Contractors and subcontractors on Davis-Bacon Act prime contracts in excess of \$150,000, or related Act contracts in excess of \$100,000, are also required, pursuant to the Contract Work Hours and Safety Standards Act, to pay laborers and mechanics one and one-half times their basic rates of pay for all hours over 40 worked on a covered contract in a workweek.
+For Tribal Applicants where the project is located on trust land, this requirement will not apply if the Tribal Entity has formally adopted through its tribal law a "Tribally Determined Wage" and has provided HCD with 1) copy of the Tribal Resolution or Ordinance adopting the TDW and 2) the methodology at how it determined the wage. pursuant to 25 U.S.C. § 1000.16 (e).

 Duplication of Benefits (DOB): Financial assistance received from another source that is provided for the same purpose as the CDBG-MIT funds.
-The Stafford Act prohibits any person, business concern, or other entity from receiving financial assistance from CDBG Mitigation funding with respect to any part of the loss resulting from a major disaster as to which he/she has already received financial assistance under any other program or from insurance or any other sources.
+The Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act) prohibits any person, business concern or other entity from receiving financial assistance from CDBG Mitigation funding with respect to any part of the loss resulting from a major disaster as to which he/she has already received financial assistance under any other program or from insurance or any other sources.
 It is an amount determined by the program that may result in the reduction of an award value.